Dependency injection

-In software engineering, dependency injection is a design pattern in which an object or function receives other objects or functions that it depends on.
-A form of inversion of control, dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.
-The pattern ensures that an object or function which wants to use a given service should not have to know how to construct those services.
-Instead, the receiving 'client' (object or function) is provided with its dependencies by external code (an 'injector'), which it is not aware of.
-Dependency injection helps by making implicit dependencies explicit and helps solve the following problems:
+In software engineering, dependency injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
+Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.
+The pattern ensures that an object or function that wants to use a given service should not have to know how to construct those services.
+Instead, the receiving "client" (object or function) is provided with its dependencies by external code (an "injector"), which it is not aware of.
+Dependency injection makes implicit dependencies explicit and helps solve the following problems: